Israel–Japan relations: Economy

-Until the 1990s, Japan was the industrialized nation that acquiesced most strongly to the Arab demands to boycott Israel.
-As a result, economic relations have been limited for most of the State of Israel's history.
+Up until the 1990s, Japan was the sole industrialized East Asian nation that acquiesced most strongly to the Arab demands to boycott Israel.
+As a result, economic relations between Japan and the Israel have been limited for much of the State of Israel's history.

 Israeli exports to Japan, consisting primarily of polished diamonds, chemical products, machinery, electrical equipment, and citrus fruit are worth $810 million.
-Japanese exports to Israel, consisting primarily of automobiles, machinery, electrical equipment, and chemical products, are worth $1.3 billion.
+Japanese exports to Israel, consisting primarily of motor vehicles, machinery, electrical equipment, and chemical products are collectively worth $1.3 billion.

-There has been growing trade between the two countries in terms of technology, as well as partnerships between startups and venture capitalists.
-According to the Japan External Trade Organization (JETRO), 35 Japanese companies had subsidiaries in Israel by 2015 and as many as 50 in November 2016.
+Since the 2010s, trade between Israel and Japan have expanded considerably with economic relations between the two countries having increased significantly, particularly in the realm of high-technology, as well as the forging of partnerships between start-up companies and venture capitalists among the two nations.
+According to the Japan External Trade Organization (JETRO), 35 Japanese companies had subsidiaries in Israel by 2015 with as many as 50 by November 2016.

-In 2021, Data compiled by consulting firm Harel-Hertz shows a surge of $1.1 billion of Japanese investment in Israeli high-tech.
+In 2021, data compiled by consulting firm Harel-Hertz shows a surge of $1.1 billion of Japanese investment in the Israeli high-technology industry.
+Total Japanese investment in Israel's high technology industry was $2.9 billion in 2021.
+Japanese investors accounted for 15.8% of all foreign investment in the Israeli economy.
+Total volume of trade is $3.574 billion.